cmu-delphi/delphi-epidata/docs/symptom-survey/server-access.md

 agreement, see the [main survey page](index.md) for information about getting access.)

-If you're not familiar with SFTP, it is a protocol for accessing and downloading large amounts of data from remote servers.
+If you're not familiar with SFTP, it is a protocol for securely accessing and downloading large amounts of data from remote servers.
 The instructions below explain how to connect to our SFTP server on Windows or Mac.
 (Linux users can use the command-line `sftp` program, or most file managers can browse directly to